 ⚠ Not for simple single-state returns.
 Free filing is fine for straightforward W-2 situations.

 No — the anti-clawback rule protects all gifts made under the TCJA higher exemption (2018–2026).
 If you made a $10M gift in 2022 and used $10M of exemption at that time, that gift is protected.
-Your remaining 2026 exemption is $13.61M - $10M = $3.61M.
-Your estate at death will receive credit for the full $10M exemption used in 2022, even if you die after 2026 under the lower exemption.
-Review your prior gift tax returns (Form 709) to determine how much of your lifetime exemption you have already used.
+Your remaining 2026+ exemption is $15M - $10M = $5M (under the OBBBA permanent level).
+Your estate at death will receive credit for the full $10M exemption used in 2022.
+Review your prior gift tax returns (Form 709) to determine how much of your lifetime exemption you have already used against the new $15M permanent baseline.

 Portability allows a surviving spouse to use the unused federal estate tax exemption of their deceased spouse.
-If Spouse A dies in 2027 having used only $2M of their exemption, Spouse B can 'port' the remaining $5M of Spouse A's exemption (under the 2027 ~$7M limit), giving Spouse B an effective exemption of approximately $12M.
+Under OBBBA: if Spouse A dies in 2026 or later having used only $2M of their $15M exemption, Spouse B can 'port' the remaining $13M of Spouse A's unused exemption, giving Spouse B an effective combined exemption of up to $28M.
 Portability is not automatic — it must be elected on a timely filed estate tax return for the first spouse's estate (Form 706).
 Key limitation: portability only applies to the most recently deceased spouse's unused exemption.
-Strategic planning using 2026's higher exemption through trusts (rather than portability) is generally more powerful for very large estates.
+For very large estates (above $30M combined), trust planning (SLAT, GRAT, direct gifting) remains more powerful than relying on portability alone.

 Yes — the full value of traditional IRA and 401(k) accounts is included in your taxable estate for federal estate tax purposes, even though beneficiaries must also pay income tax when they withdraw the funds (the double-tax trap).
 Roth IRAs are also included in your taxable estate but beneficiaries pay no income tax on withdrawals.
 For large estates with significant retirement account balances, estate tax planning for IRAs requires careful coordination with income tax planning — strategies include naming a charitable remainder trust as IRA beneficiary, making Roth conversions during your lifetime to reduce the IRA balance included in the estate, or using the IRA for charitable bequests (charities pay no estate or income tax on inherited IRA distributions).